-Genres are types, classes, or kinds of literature, art, music, etc., but what do you call the marks, signs, or formulas that identify a genre?
+If Genres are types, classes, or kinds of literature, art, music, etc., what to call the marks, signs, or formulas that identify a genre?

 The literary-critical term is "conventions," which everyday speech might describe as